TommasoBelluzzo/SystemicRisk/README.md

 Datasets must be built following the structure of default ones included in every release of the framework (see `Datasets` folder).
 Below a list of the supported Excel sheets and their respective content:

-* **Shares:** prices or returns of the benchmark index (the time series can have any desired name and must be placed in the second column of the sheet, just after observation dates) and the firms, with daily frequency.
+* **Shares:** prices or returns expressed on a logarithmic scale of the benchmark index (the column can be labeled with any desired name and must be placed just after observation dates) and the firms, with daily frequency.
-* **Volumes:** trading volume of the firms, with daily frequency.
+* **Volumes:** trading volume of the firms expressed in number of traded shares, with daily frequency.
 * **Capitalizations:** market capitalization of the firms, with daily frequency.
-* **CDS:** the risk-free rate (the time series must be called `RF` and must be placed in the second column of the sheet, just after observation dates) and the credit default swap spreads of the firms, with daily frequency.
+* **CDS:** the risk-free rate expressed in decimals (the column must be called `RF` and must be placed just after observation dates) and the credit default swap spreads of the firms expressed in basis points, with daily frequency.
 * **Assets:** book value of assets of the firms, with the given balance sheet elements frequency.
 * **Equity:** book value of equity of the firms, with the given balance sheet elements frequency.
 * **Separate Accounts:** separate accounts of the firms, with the given balance sheet elements frequency.
 * **State Variables:** systemic state variables, with daily frequency.
-* **Groups:** group definitions.
+* **Groups:** group definitions, based on key-value pairs where the `Name` field represents the group names and the `Count` field represents the number of firms to include in the group.
+The sum of the `Count` fields must be equal to the number of firms.
+For example, the following groups definition:

+  > Firms in the Shares Sheet: A, B, C, D, E, F, G, H
+  > Insurance Companies: 2
+  > Investment Banks: 2
+  > Commercial Banks: 3
+  > Government-sponsored Enterprises: 1

+  produces the following outcome:

+  > "Insurance Companies" contains A and B
+  > "Investment Banks" contains C and D
+  > "Commercial Banks" contains E, F and G
+  > "Government-sponsored Enterprises" contains H

+Balance sheet time series must be expressed in the same currency and scale.

 The main dataset (`Datasets\Example_Large.xlsx`), based on the US financial sector, defines the following entities and data over a period of time ranging from `2002` to `2019` (both included):